Xilinx/Vitis-AI/model_zoo/README.md

 </details>

 ### Performance on ZCU102 (0432055-04)
-This version of ZCU102 is out of stock.
-The performance number shown below was measured with the previous AI SDK v2.0.4.
-Now this form has stopped updating.
+This version of ZCU102 is no longer in production and leveraged a [different memory configuration](https://support.xilinx.com/s/article/71961) than the current production board.
+The benchmarks shown below were measured with the previous AI SDK v2.0.4.
+Benchmarks for this version of the ZCU102 are no longer updated.
-So the performance numbers are therefore not reported for this Model Zoo release.

 <details>
  <summary><b>Click here to view details</b></summary>

-The following table lists the performance number including end-to-end throughput and latency for each model on the `ZCU102 (0432055-04)` board with a  `3 * B4096  @ 287MHz   V1.4.0` DPU configuration:
+The following table lists performance benchmarks, including end-to-end throughput and latency, for each model on the `ZCU102 (0432055-04)` board with a  `3 * B4096  @ 287MHz   V1.4.0` DPU configuration:

 | No\. | Model                          | Name                                                | E2E latency \(ms\) Thread num =1 | E2E throughput \-fps\(Single Thread\) | E2E throughput \-fps\(Multi Thread\) |